-My paintings have been moving off the stretcher bar and contorting themselves into new, soft forms.
-These brightly colored stuffed paintings are layered with all manner of colorful mark making (watercolor, Mr. Sketch markers, paint daubers, machine stitching, hand embroidery).
-I paint on fabric while my young children draw on the material with me.
-We respond to each other's stories with mark making, and then respond to those lines with more narratives like a visual game of telephone.
-Quick ink marks are repeated and translated through the slow methodical process of stitching.
-While cradling each piece in my lap, forms dissolve and patterns emerge creating a topographical map with no legend.
-Layers build upon each other to make these squishable landscapes.
+My paintings have been moving off the stretcher bars and contorting themselves into new, soft forms.
+I begin by painting on cotton fabric while inviting my young children to make marks on the fabric with me.
+We respond to those lines with narratives and then respond to each other's stories with more drawing, like a visual game of telephone.
+The fabric is then stretched over cut boards and stuffed full of polyfil.
+I can hold these pieces close to my body as I continue to work on them.
+While cradling each piece in my lap, forms dissolve and patterns emerge creating a dreamy record of our time together.
+Layers build upon each other to make these squishable abstract paintings.